tobek/laminae/notes.md

     + gracious, self-controlled, clever
 - travelling with a companion somewhere, maybe with consequences?
     + maybe met someone in the Bell, or the Inevitability
-    + mentioned in CNP - some scholarly person i guess
+    + mentioned in CNP - some scholarly person i guess? also mentioned in CGC
 - pick one plane that the annals of of the parrigues could take place in, and then:
     + "it was here that this visitor picked up a book called The Annals of the Parrigues describing the area and, though she had been traveling for some time already, it was this book that persuaded her to turn her notes and journals into the work you are now reading, and to which she owes some small stylistic debt for having been granted by it the liberty to occasionally interject her experiences into these pages."
     + actually it would be better if she actually meets them, maybe they just completed the book, gave her a bottle of anise liqueur. describe the couple, clearly at the end of a long journey and glowing with experience and still-growing affection for each other
 - example from nyt goop article. gp talks about 3rd child, writer says she later cried. then later in article she describes a session of self doubt that involves her lack of 3rd child. it's clear that that's when she cried
     - maybe could be like at some post-painful beautiful moment "it was later, when this visitor realized that she would never again be setting foot in any of the laminal realms again, that all the collected stress and beauty of her years of travel would flow through her in a flood of tears" and then later you see the what and why of why she has to never step foot in them again.
 - there's something special about "the next day..." with a forward-looking commentary for the ending. "years later..." tries to do the same thing but it's not immediate enough, and we already have a "years later" in the frame story.
-- "...its priests wear a silver spiral around their necks as a sign of their dedication, and in solidarity with them I too [now] wear the spiral." from slate star codex thing
-- the ivory pendant she has in frame frontmatter - change and/or connect to plot
 - the soblei bead map - does she give it away?
 - favorite spot candidates:
     + the islet
     + echo plateau
     + bell duh
     + maybe NGD cathartic ritual
+- used
+    - "...its priests wear a silver spiral around their necks as a sign of their dedication, and in solidarity with them I too [now] wear the spiral." from slate star codex thing
+    - the ivory pendant she has in frame frontmatter - change and/or connect to plot

 > descriptive moral relativism holds only that people do, in fact, disagree fundamentally about what is moral, with no judgment being expressed on the desirability of this.
 Meta-ethical moral relativism holds that in such disagreements, nobody is objectively right or wrong.
 Normative moral relativism holds that because nobody is right or wrong, everyone ought to tolerate the behavior of others